Soil Management Plan & Soil Excavation Plan

 Final Reports and Case Closure

 Finally, the Soil Management Plan outlines the expectations for a final report and reports to all parties and affiliates.
-The environmental consultant that prepares the Soils Management Plan may be the same consultant to perform the fieldwork and write the final report.
+The environmental consultant who prepares the Soils Management Plan may be the same consultant to performs the fieldwork and writes the final report.
 It is important to remember that a Professional Geologist or Engineer oversees the work, certifies the reports, and navigates the regulatory compliance.
 For instance, agency compliance typically requires the approval of design work plans prior to fieldwork.
 Similarly, final reports are an expectation at the completion of fieldwork.
-And as a result, a “No Further Action” letter for case closure is issuable.
+As a result, a “No Further Action” letter for case closure is issuable.
 These are important considerations to keep in mind when choosing an excavation contractor or environmental consultant.
 Every project will be different.
-But a successful excavation always begins with a comprehensive Soil Management Plan and Soils Excavation Plan.
+However, a successful excavation always begins with a comprehensive Soil Management Plan and Soils Excavation Plan.